Infant Sleeping Guidelines

 Mother getting ready for sleeping with newborn baby | babybay bedside bassinetsSleeping on your left side aids in optimum blood flow, which is great for your recovering body.

 You may still need that full-body pregnancy pillow around to support your belly and hips.
-But whether you go with or without extra cushioning, this well-loved c-section sleep position might make it easier for you to get into and out of bed.
+But whether you go with or without extra cushioning, this well-loved C-section sleep position might make it easier for you to get into and out of bed.

-Many new moms find the side-lying position is the most comfortable breastfeeding position while recovering from a c-section.
+Many new moms find the side-lying position is the most comfortable breastfeeding position while recovering from a C-section.

 If you do decide to breastfeed with your baby in this position, make sure to keep your baby safe and move them out of your bed before you fall asleep.
 Or choose to use a bedside bassinet that lets you easily breastfeed and comfort your little one without having to leave your bed or aggravate your healing by reaching over crib bars.